By Reginald Tucker

 Original barn flooring is hard to come by due to its scarcity.
 But when you can get your hands on reclaimed boards that have to be re-milled or restored, it can be very expensive.

-By teaming up with the Bruce brand, one of the oldest names in wood flooring, Bowe was able to recreate a vintage look in a new wood floor at an accessible price point.
+By teaming up with Bruce, one of the oldest and best brands of hardwood flooring, Bowe was able to recreate a vintage look in a new wood floor at an accessible price point.
 (Whereas genuine reclaimed wood that has been salvaged and repurposed into new hardwood flooring might fetch up to $20 per square foot, products in the 3 ¼-inch-wide, solid Barnwood Living line come with a suggested manufacturer retail price of $6.99 per square foot.)
 This not only makes it more accessible to the average consumer, but it also provides higher margin opportunities for the specialty retailer—the channel segment that will have exclusive rights to the line.

 Inspiration for the designs